-The Westminster Confession of Faith says that the chief end of man is to glorify God, and to enjoy him forever.
+The Westminster Catechism states that "Man's chief and highest end is to glorify God, and fully to enjoy him forever."
 This brings true joy.
 We can increase our joy by knowing and serving God and his only Son, Jesus Christ.